About Chickasaw County

 - Formation documents, annual reports, and amendments can be accessed through this portal.

-For comprehensive business entity searches, the Mississippi Secretary of State's Business Services Division maintains the official registry of corporations, limited liability companies, limited partnerships, and other formal business entities.
+For full business entity searches, the Mississippi Secretary of State's Business Services Division maintains the official registry of corporations, limited liability companies, limited partnerships, and other formal business entities.
 Professional licenses for occupations such as contractors, healthcare providers, attorneys, accountants, and cosmetologists are regulated by respective Mississippi state licensing boards rather than county government.
 Sales tax permits are issued by the Mississippi Department of Revenue and can be researched through state systems.

 Local business licenses and permits may be required by municipalities within Chickasaw County; inquiries should be directed to city halls in Houston, Okolona, and Houlka.
 Building permits, zoning approvals, and land use permits are handled by county or municipal planning departments.
-The Chickasaw County Planning Commission addresses development issues in unincorporated areas.
+Chickasaw County Planning Commission addresses development issues in unincorporated areas.

 The Chickasaw Development Foundation promotes economic development and may provide business information and resources, though it is not a regulatory agency.